You’ve probably done this before.

 “You have no right to complain about not getting what you never asked for.”

 Now, there are many ways to ask for something that you want, and let’s just say that some ways work better than others.
-Let’s go back to the dishes example and look at a few of your options.
+Let’s use an example such as doing the dishes by yourself while your partner watches TV.

 Woof.
 Using words like “always” or “never” is a surefire way of putting your spouse on the defense.
 This example of asking isn’t really asking at all.
 It’s criticizing your partner, and heavily so.
 This puts all the attention on how they’re the bad guy, instead of choosing to be vulnerable and respectfully expressing what you really want.